Why Personalized Pathways?

 The same support services that are outlined in an IEP (Individual Education Plan) would be available within the pathway experience.

-My child is in DLI – can they participate in the Health Services Pathway?
+My child is in DLI – can they participate in a pathway?
 What will that look like?

 The pathways approach will also afford DLI students additional opportunities to practice their Spanish and cultural skills through specially designed experiential learning opportunities, particularly at the junior and senior year.